-Lodging Look-Alikes: Hotels, Airbnb Check Into Each Other's Turf
+Lodging Look-Alikes: Hotels, Airbnb Check In To Each Other's Turf

 Airbnb isn't getting into the traditional hotel business, because doing so would jeopardize what made the site popular in the first place, says Chris Lehane, a spokesman for Airbnb.

-Instead, the company's hotel business is focused on independent, boutique hotels.
+Instead, the company's hotel business is focused on independent boutique hotels.
 "If [customers] had come on the platform and their stay had been a cookie-cutter stay, they're just far less likely to want to come back ... and certainly far less likely to want to come back and do one of our short-term rentals," Lehane says.